 A concrete pool deck is not the most attractive type of deck but it is one of the most durable and practical options.
 But there is no need to endure the lack of good aesthetics.
 There are several options to make the concrete look better and two of the most popular are painting and staining.
 But which is the better choice?

 Choosing Between Pool Deck Paint and Stained Pool Deck

 Paint has always been popular as a coloring agent for walls, floors, roofs, and almost anything in and around a home.
 It produces opaque colors and hues that can be customized to one’s liking.
 It effectively adds color to a concrete pool deck, covering ugly stains, discoloration, and other blemishes.

 Although this is an efficient colorant, it does have some downsides.
 Paint is a topical solution, creating a film on top of the deck.
 The percentage that it is going to separate from the deck, peel or flake off, and wear out is high.
 Paint and water, or moisture, do not go well together.
 If you paint a pool deck, expect some bubbles or damage sooner than expected.
 Paint is unable to expand when it gets exposed to water.

-Stained concrete pool deck is one of the most recommended decorative concrete solutions for almost any concrete surface.
+A stained concrete pool deck is one of the most recommended decorative concrete solutions for almost any concrete surface.
 It comes in two types: acid and water-based.
 Both come with a wide selection of colors.
-It can be customized with patterns and designs.
+Concrete staining San Diego can be customized with patterns and designs.
 Colors can be matched to create custom designs or mixed to create custom hues.
 Although it yields a semi-translucent color, stains effectively cover up blemishes as well.

 There are barely any cons when it comes to using stains.
 It penetrates deep into the concrete, creating a longer-lasting color that won’t fade or peel off.
 A stained surface is often sealed to resolve the high porosity of the slab itself.
 A fine abrasive can be added to the sealer to enhance slip-resistance.